-Auditions for entry into NICA’s accredited courses will be held in late September - early October annually in Melbourne at NICA.
+Auditions for entry into NICA’s accredited courses are held in late September - early October annually at NICA in Melbourne.
 It is strongly recommended that you attend the audition in person.
 Audition via online video footage is accepted for international, interstate and geographically remote applicants.

-- We want to know about your discipline/s: Circus, Gymnastics, Dance, Tricking, Parkour, Theatre
+- Know about your discipline/s: Circus, Gymnastics, Dance, Tricking, Parkour, Theatre

-- We want to hear about your journey to date and your future ambitions
+- Hear about your journey to date and your future ambitions

-- We will assess your physical condition and discuss pre-existing injuries and injury management
+- Assess your physical condition and discuss pre-existing injuries and injury management

 There is a one-off administration fee of $50.00.
 You will also need to invest some time into collecting medical information, thinking about your performance and writing a brief description for the audition panel, and preparing physically, based on the video audition guides and the NICA video application guide.

 P.s Don’t be alarmed if you can’t perform all of these skills yet, we are looking for your potential as a circus performer.